thboutet/STAGE-M1/README.md

 ## INSTALL AUGUSTUS
 conda install augustus
+> [!WARNING]
-/!\ Here you may have problems with "scipio.py", so you will also have to download this script and put it in the directory indicated by the error returned by augustus
+> Here you may have problems with "scipio.py", so you will also have to download this script and put it in the directory indicated by the error returned by augustus

 ## TRAIN A NEW SPECIES
 autoAugTrain.pl --species=microsporidie_cuniculi --genome=genome_complet/all_genome_clear_cuniculi --trainingset=data_training_prot_cuniculi